Illinois Annual Temperatures and Extremes

 April 4-9 period since 1900.
 The lowest daily low temperatures for this period averaged 20.9°F statewide.
 The

-• During 1976-1977, a climatic rarity occurred in Chicago.
+surprising freeze caused millions of dollars in damage to agricultural crops.
+During 1976-1977, a climatic rarity occurred in Chicago.
 October-January was the coldest such period on record,

-• The largest 24 temperature drop in Chicago history occurred on November 11-12, 1911.
+and February-May was the hottest on record.
+The largest 24 temperature drop in Chicago history occurred on November 11-12, 1911.
 A daily record high of

 74 degrees occurred at 4:00pm on November, 11.
 The temperature then plunged to 13 degrees by 12:30pm the